codepath/android_guides/Circular-Reveal-Animation.md

         });
 ```

-And you want to finish the activity after exitReveal
+While exiting the activity after the reveal transition, you want to finish the activity after completing the exit reveal animation.

 ```
 anim.addListener(new AnimatorListenerAdapter() {